mattmart3/ABPS/tedproxy/README.md

 Once the build is finished, the kernel image is located at ``arch/arm/boot/zImage-dtb``.

 ###Enable the USB Wi-Fi Dongle
-As many Android devices, the Nexus 5 starts according to a init script contained in the ramdisk filesystem image, which itself is contained in the boot image together with the kernel image.
+As many Android devices, the Nexus 5 boot process is handled by an init script contained in the ramdisk filesystem image, which itself is contained in the boot image together with the kernel image.

 The init script is the one who starts the ``wpa_supplicant`` daemon with the default interface ``wlan0``.